Key Takeaways

 Embracing the Deep End: Extending Your Time in the Cold

 For seasoned chilly champions, increasing the duration of their plunges can reap further rewards.
-Research suggests that longer cold exposure, up to 15 minutes, can lead to:
+Research suggests that longer but safe and controlled cold exposure can lead to:

 However, venturing beyond the 3-minute mark requires careful progression and respect for your body's limits.
 It's crucial to listen to your internal cues, gradually increase exposure durations over weeks or months, and seek medical advice if you have any underlying health conditions.